ipugh-xm/xm-labs-steps-etcd/README.md

 ## etcd Setup
 None required.

-Install the [xMatters Agent](https://help.xmatters.com/ondemand/xmodwelcome/xmattersagent/install-xmatters-agent.htm) on a computer with access to your etcd store.
+Optionally, install the [xMatters Agent](https://help.xmatters.com/ondemand/xmodwelcome/xmattersagent/install-xmatters-agent.htm) on a computer with access to your etcd store for improved security.

 ## xMatters Setup
 1. Download the [etcdSteps.zip](etcdSteps.zip) file onto your local computer